-We welcome the opportunity to contribute to your tariff strategy, and wish to remain involved with the process into the future.
+We wish to remain involved with the process into the future.

-BRIG members farm on approximately 36,000ha and use an estimated 1,100 irrigation pumps and associated distribution systems to irrigate a variety of crops in the Bundaberg Regional Council area.
+BRIG members farm on approximately 36,000 Ha and use an estimated 1,100 irrigation pumps and associated distribution systems to irrigate a variety of crops in the Bundaberg Regional Council area.
 A significant percentage of these systems (circa 90%) are powered by electricity.

 Our submission is based entirely on electricity as it relates to irrigation.
-Further to this, our irrigators fall into the category of either SAC large or SAC small.
+Specifically our comments are focused on